-- 1. While the engine is still warm, change the oil in the crankcase.
+- 1. While the engine is still warm, change the oil from the crankcase.
 Refer to Changing the Engine Oil on page 17. - 2.
-Remove the spark plug (Fig. 11). - 3.
-Using an oil can, add about one tablespoon of oil through the spark plug hole. - 4.
-Slowly rotate the engine several times using the starter rope to distribute the oil. - 5.
+Remove the spark plug (Fig. 10). - 3.
+Using an oil can, add about 1 tablespoon of oil to the crankcase through the spark plug hole. - 4.
+Slowly rotate the engine several times, using the starter rope, to distribute the oil. - 5.
 Install the spark plug but do not connect the wire to the spark plug.